 Estate agent’s fees

 If you are a first-time buyer you won’t need to pay estate agent’s fees as they are only applicable to a property seller.
-If you are selling your home as well as buying, you will need to factor in estate agent’s fees.
+If you are selling your home as well as buying, you will need to factor in the estate agent’s fees.
 Estate agents tend to charge a percentage fee between 0.75% and 3% plus VAT of the agreed selling price of your home.

 Legally you don’t need life insurance to take out a mortgage against a property.
 However, many tend to invest in life insurance to ensure their spouse or family is financially secure if they were to pass away.
 Life insurance policies vary in cost depending upon your age, weight, medical history, job, the amount of cover and the terms of your policy.